obfuscurity/descartes/README.md

 ### Options

-Currently the only optional environment variable is `USE_SVG` which, when set to `true`, will cause Descartes to load SVG output from Graphite instead of the default PNG output.
+* `USE_SVG` - When set to `true`, will cause Descartes to load SVG output from Graphite instead of the default PNG output.
 In the future SVG will become the default format, but there is currently a bug in stable Graphite (0.9.10 as of this writing) which causes SVG rendering to fail whenever `secondYAxis` is enabled on any target in a graph.

-* `USE_SVG`
+* `GRAPH_TEMPLATE` - Specify the [Graphite graph template](https://graphite.readthedocs.org/en/latest/render_api.html?#template) to use when rendering graphs.

 ### Sessions and Authorization